-Only 8 percent of people who make New Year’s resolutions succeed in achieving them, according to research from the University of Scranton.
-If your resolution for the coming year centers on saving money — whether you are increasing your retirement contribution, considering a life insurance policy, or even just spending less day to day — you’re going to want to beat those odds.
-The good news is there are ways to help maximize your chances of success.
+Only 4 percent of people who make New Year’s resolutions succeed in achieving them, according to recent research.1 If your resolution for the coming year centers on saving money — whether you are increasing your retirement contribution, considering a life insurance policy, or even just spending less day to day — you’re going to want to beat those odds.
+The good news is there are ways to help maximize your chance of success.

-“Just like with anything else, the first step is to get started,” said Katherine Newey, financial advisor with New England Financial Group.
+“Just like with anything else, the first step is to get started,” said Katherine Newey, a financial professional with New England Financial Group.
 “People have this taboo when it comes to talking about money.
-But effective goal-setting requires an honest look at where your finances are so you can figure out how to get them to where you want them to be.”
+But effective goal setting requires an honest look at where your finances are so you can figure out how to get them to where you want them to be.”

 What does your ideal financial situation look like?
-For many people, being free of debt ranks high on the wish list, but a wish is not a goal.
+For many people, being debt-free ranks high on the wish list, but a wish is not a goal.
 Huge resolutions like “become debt-free” sound grand, but it’s easy to fail if you don’t outline the how.

-It helps to break it up into smaller chunks.
-Try setting smaller retirement or other economic goals that will eventually get you closer to being debt-free.
+It helps to break it up into steps.
+Try setting smaller retirement or other financial goals that will eventually get you closer to being debt-free.
 For example, if you’re new to managing money, or you have a spotty track record, start with something simple, like building a budget or keeping track of where your money is going.
-(Related: Building your financial pyramid)
+(Learn more: Building your financial pyramid)

 If you already have a budget in place, you may want to look at ways to rearrange it.
 Perhaps you’d like to pay off your mortgage faster by making extra payments or changing your payment schedule.
 If you’re one of the estimated 66 million Americans without an emergency fund, according to a Bankrate.com survey, you may resolve to get a savings account started.